CaddieTrail Guide

 Springfield, New Jersey

-Tillinghast's Lower Course in Springfield, NJ has hosted four U.S. Opens.
-The par-3 4th plays over water to a well-guarded green—one of the most demanding short holes in major championship golf.
+Tillinghast's 1922 masterpiece in Springfield, NJ has hosted seven U.S. Opens.
+The par-3 4th over water and brutal 17th define its championship pedigree.

 #3 on trail